x1nigo/mutt-x/README.md

 # Mutt-X
 A script meant to set up an email client with neomutt.
-So far, I've only seen this work with Gmail and Yahoo mail &ndash; although both require
-`app-passwords` for third-party applications to access them.
+When entering your password for your email (after runing `mx a <your@email.com>`), make sure that you know whether or not such email requires an `app password` for third-party applications.
+Gmail, for example, requires this.

 Also, this script is strictly for offline use. `isync` will download your mail into your assigned mail directory and `neomutt` will access the data from there.
 Make sure to run `ms s`